E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 The output size of any dimension from either a convolutional filtering or pooling operation can be calculated by the following equation:
 ![image](https://github.com/E008001/Simple-Image-Classification-Models/blob/master/padding%20size.png)
 F is the filter size, P is the padding and S is the stride.
-If we wish to keep our input and output dimensions the same, with a filter size of 5 and a stride of 1, from the above formula we need a padding of 2 and for filter of size 3 padding=1 and for filter 7*7 padding=3.
+If we wish to keep our input and output dimensions the same, with a filter size of 5 and a stride of 1, from the above formula we need a padding of 2.
+therfore the padding should be equal to the kernel size minus 1 divided by 2.
+So for a kernel size of 3, we would have a padding of 1.
+In a kernel size of 5, we would have a padding of 2.
+In a kernel size of 7, we would have a padding of 3
+This prevents the image shrinking as it moves through the layers.

 ### Common architectures in convolutional neural networks.